-ISRAC is working to develop additional fields of accreditation, based on its clients' needs and on the decisions of ISRAC's board.
+ISRAC is working to develop additional fields of accreditation, in order to meet the demands of the Israeli market and specific clients.

 ISRAC is active in the recognition of laboratory facilities operating in accordance with the GLP directives of the FDA, EPA, and OECD.
 Recognition for GLP is provided in the following fields: